Reprisal (2018 film): Production

 The project was announced on February 21, 2017, and that Emmett/Furla/Oasis Films had set Bruce Willis to star in the action thriller film, which would be directed by Brian A. Miller and produced by Randall Emmett and George Furla.
 On June 2, 2017, Olivia Culpo was cast in the film.

 Principal photography on the film began on August 7, 2017, in Cincinnati, Ohio.

 The film was shot in 14 days, of which Bruce Willis was on set for 1 day.

 Reception

-As of July 26, 2025, Reprisal grossed $598,625 in the United Arab Emirates, Portugal, Turkey, and South Korea, and grossed $1,150,749 in home video sales.
+As of December 14, 2025, Reprisal grossed $598,625 in the United Arab Emirates, Portugal, Turkey, and South Korea, and grossed $1,151,826 in home video sales.
+Metacritic, which uses a weighted average, assigned the film a score of 19 out of 100, based on 9 critics, indicating "overwhelming dislike".